-The best Sydney boutique hotels for exploring Sydney’s city centre and inner city suburbs have loads of personality and ooze history, from glamorous QT Sydney in the old State Theatre and Gowings Department Store to the casual retro style of The Old Clare in the former Carlton and United Breweries.
+The best Sydney boutique hotels in the Sydney city centre and inner city for a Sydney staycation have loads of personality and ooze history, from glamorous QT Sydney in the old State Theatre and Gowings Department Store to the casual retro style of The Old Clare in the former Carlton and United Breweries.

 A decade ago we would have been too embarrassed to attempt to create a list of the best Sydney boutique hotels for exploring Sydney’s city centre and inner city suburbs, such was the dearth of decent designer digs in our home town.
 Even five years ago, we would have struggled to cobble together a Sydney boutique hotel guide.

 Today, however, Sydney boasts some of the most stylish boutique hotels in Australia, ranging in size, location and levels of funkiness, from petite properties such as the 18-room Medusa, quite possibly Sydney’s first boutique hotels, to grand, glamorous lodgings such as QT Sydney, which has 200 suites but still feels warm and intimate.